Castellammare del Golfo

 Castellammare del Golfo ([kaˌstɛllamˈmaːre del ˈɡolfo]; Casteḍḍammari [kaˌstɛɖɖamˈmaːɾɪ]; Emporium Segestanorum or Emporium Aegestensium) is a town and municipality in the Trapani Province of Sicily.
 The name can be translated as "Sea Fortress on the Gulf", stemming from the medieval fortress in the harbor.
 The nearby body of water conversely takes its name from the town, and is known as Gulf of Castellammare.

 Heading upwards from its marina/harbour called "Cala Marina", with many restaurants and bars, the urban plan is made of steps and winding streets that lead to Piazza Petrolo in one direction or towards the main central gardens, where the town center lies with many shops, cafes and restaurants.
 The main street is called Corso Garibaldi.

-Castellammare del Golfo has been described as probably having the most beautiful peninsula in all of Sicily.

 History

 According to the opinion of historians and geographers such as Ptolemy, Diodorus Siculus and Strabo, Castellammare del Golfo was born as Emporium Segestanorum, port of Segesta, a nearby city which shared the same ordeals until its fall.
 The Arabs Invaded Castellammare del Golfo from 827 AD, and called it "Al Madarig", which means "The Steps", probably due to an uphill steep street leading from the harbour to the area of the fortified bastion.
 It was the Arabs who first built the castle fortress, later enlarged by the Normans.
 The building rose on a rocky outcrop near the sea, linked to the mainland by a wooden drawbridge.

 Fishing has been important in Castellammare del Golfo since ancient times.
 Today the town's economy continues to be based on fishing with the addition of tourism.